8 Tips to Negotiate Your Salary for a New Job

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 The first time I ever negotiated for a higher salary was equal parts empowering and terrifying.
 I’d just been offered a great opportunity to advance my career.
 Because I still had my other job that I enjoyed, I felt comfortable enough negotiating for more money.
-So I went out on a limb and asked for $8,000 more than they’d offered.
+So I went out on a limb and asked for $8,000 more than my potential employer offered.

 I didn’t get it, but I did get $4,000 more.
 Plus, the experience taught me a lot about negotiating, a skill that I don’t get to use often.

 Negotiating your salary at a new company can be intimidating, especially if you really need the job.
-But negotiating your salary for a new job is one of the most impactful things you can do to grow financially.
+But negotiating your salary is one of the most impactful things you can do to grow financially.

-Every raise you get is based on your salary, so starting with a salary as high as possible will have a positive cumulative snowball effect on how much you earn in your entire career.
+Every raise you get is based on your salary, so starting with a salary as high as possible will have a positive cumulative snowball effect on how much you earn throughout your entire career.

 Don’t Take a Low Offer Personally